 Every year I order at least some tomatoes from them because I want the varieties that have proven themselves in our climate:

 - Cherokee Purple tomato.
 My favorite heirloom- beats Brandywine in my book, but since Cherokee starts producing earlier and then pretty much finishes up when Brandywine is starting to come on strong, they're a good combo!

-4. Seeds of Change.
-All organic and heirloom (though I feel that traditional hybridization-which is NOT genetic modification- has a place in the garden for the disease-resistance and flavor improvements they offer) with lovely pictures - I fairly drool when this comes in the mail.
+They offer all organic and heirloom seeds (though I feel that traditional hybridization-which is NOT genetic modification- has a place in the garden for the disease-resistance and the flavor improvements they offer) with lovely pictures - I fairly drool when this comes in the mail.